In-Vivo-Group/NHANES-GCP/infra/README.md

 This will open a terminal at the bottom of your browser window.
 ![Screenshot 2024-01-05 at 12 33 00 PM](https://github.com/In-Vivo-Group/NHANES-GPT/assets/8191939/b95ebb4c-59f2-460c-94f4-fbd6a8b35f44)

-### 2. Set the correct project name for your deployment as an environment variable.
+### 2. Set the correct project name for your deployment as an environment variable
 Run the following code in your shell.
 ```
 export TF_VAR_project_id=$(gcloud config get-value project)